crysnovax/CODEX_AI/README.md

 <div align="center">

-**© 2026 CRYSNOVA AI.
+**© 2026 CODEX AI.
 Powered by CODEX AI.
 All rights reserved.**

-Made by crysnovax
+Made by codex

 ---